-RCAF Heritage Flight (SAT/SUN)
+RCAF Centennial Flight (SAT/SUN)

 The CF-18 Hornet (officially the CF-188) has been Canada’s multi-role fighter aircraft since 1980.
 It is used for air defence, air superiority, ground attack, tactical support, training, aerobatic demonstration, and aerospace testing and evaluation.
 The Hornet is a fast, light and maneuverable aircraft and its versatility has allowed it to particiate in many military operations in Canada and around the world as part of NORAD and NATO operations.